xubik/xubik.github.com/_posts/2015-01-09-pluralsight-web-security-and-the-owasp-top-10.md

 ## Insecure direct object references

-Manually changing query string to gain access to data.
+A direct object reference is an observable key used to identify an individual database record.
+E.g. manually changing query string to gain access to data.

 ### Common defences